Telediario: History

 Televisión Española was established at a building of Paseo de la Habana in Madrid and began its broadcasts on 28 October 1956.
 Within a week, the news services were created and its initial newscast, named Últimas Noticias, began broadcast; with the weather forecast first airing on 2 November 1956.
 This initial newscast only lasted until that summer break.
 On 15 September 1957, the evening edition of Telediario was premiered, with the afternoon edition following on 28 April 1958.

 On 14 July 1959, TVE opened its Miramar studios in Barcelona and on 12 February 1964, its production center in the Canary Islands.
-When Prado del Rey was inaugurated on 18 July 1964 in Pozuelo de Alarcón (Madrid), the production of shows and fiction was soon transferred to the new facilities and the news services fully occupied the Paseo de la Habana premises.
-They were there until they were also transferred to Prado del Rey in 1967.
+When Prado del Rey was inaugurated on 18 July 1964 in Pozuelo de Alarcón (Madrid), all entertainment programming (variety, dramas, children's programming, etc.) was soon transferred to the new facilities and the Paseo de la Habana studios was transformed into a dedicated news and current affairs facility, inclusive of studios for Telediario.
+They were there until they were also transferred to the Prado del Rey complex in 1967 to join the other divisions of TVE.

 In August 1966, TVE stationed its first permanent foreign correspondent in London, followed in 1968 by the ones in New York, Vienna and Brussels.
 On 24 May 1971, the first bureau was opened in Bilbao, followed by the ones in Santiago de Compostela on 25 July 1971 and in Seville on 29 July 1971, which would later become the first territorial centers.
 In 1975 it started its broadcasts in color.

 Since 1983, TVE's central news services are located at Torrespaña.

-On 13 November 1983, the last Telediario from Prado del Rey was broadcast, as TVE's central news services were moved to the new Torrespaña facilities in Madrid at the foot of the broadcasting tower.
-On 14 November, Telediario was broadcast from Torrespaña for the first time, and it has been broadcast from there ever since.
+On 13 November 1983, the last live episode of Telediario from the Prado del Rey news center was broadcast, as TVE's central news services were moved to the new Torrespaña studio facilities in Madrid at the foot of the broadcasting tower.
+On 14 November, Telediario was broadcast from the Torrespaña studios for the first time, and it has been broadcast from there ever since.
+To celebrate the move, a new CGI intro for the program, featuring the Torrespaña transmitter, premiered in 1984.